| The Price of Independenceby Ken Montague

 aims decided on were the local control of economic activities and a balanced

+diversity of such activities, even at the expense of slow growth.
 Guelph business leaders had finally to accept that since our older and

 larger neighbours had cut off our trading area in every direction, there